Peer review system

 Scientific or Academic Publications

-This can be done through the OJS system or by email.
+Submission can be made through the OJS system or by email.
 Receipt of the manuscript does not necessarily imply that it has been accepted for publication.

 OJS

 In OJS, the author must create a user account to upload the documents.
-If any difficulty arises at this stage, please contact the following emails: aihernandezg@utn.ac.cr or ajporras@utn.ac.cr.
+If any difficulties arise at this stage, please contact: aihernandezg@utn.ac.cr or ajporras@utn.ac.cr

 Email